sgrodzicki/sencha-touch/docs/guides/profiles/README.md

         }
     });

-Here we're extending the Messages superclass controller and providing 2 pieces of functionality:
+Here we're extending the Messages superclass controller and providing two pieces of functionality:

 1. We add another ref for the phone UI's main panel
-2. We extend the loadMessage function to perform the original logic and then set the main panel's active item to the message viewer
+2. We extend the `loadMessage` function to perform the original logic and then set the main panel's active item to the message viewer.

 All of the configuration that was in the superclass is inherited by the subclass.
 In the case of duplicated configs like {@link Ext.app.Controller#refs refs}, the config is merged, so the phone Messages controller class has 3 refs - main, viewer and messageList.
-Just as with any other class that extends another, we can use callParent to extend an existing function in the superclass.
+Just as with any other class that extends another, we can use `callParent` to extend an existing function in the superclass.

 Bear in mind that our *Mail.controller.Messages* superclass is not declared as a dependency by either the Application or the Profile.
 It it automatically loaded because our *Mail.controller.phone.Messages* controller extends it.